rubocode/frontier.nvim/doc/design/tangent.md

 There is a lot to like, but _golang_ isn't _the ultimate better C_ that we could have expected especially from the _Bell Labs_ elite.
-With such heavy weight funding and backing, was a golden opportunity for a cleaner abstraction than _C_ missed again?
+With such heavyweight funding and backing, was a golden opportunity for a cleaner abstraction than _C_ missed again?

 Wouldn't we be better off with _a better C_ that provides